alanesq/esp32cam-demo/README.md

 # esp32cam-demo
 esp32cam module demo / project starting point sketch using Arduino ide

-This is a starting point sketch for projects using the esp32cam development board with the following features
+This can be used as a starting point sketch for your projects using the esp32cam development board, it has the following features
  *        web server with live video streaming
  *        sd card support (using 1bit mode to free some io pins)
  *        io pins available for use are 13, 12(must be low at boot)